MatteuSan/himig/src/SCCard/README.md

-# SCButton component
+# SCCard component
-- This is the SCButton component usage instructions.
+- This is the SCCard component usage instructions.
 ## Installation instructions
 >🛈 Both these commands installs everything in the stack library.
 ```shell